apereo/cas/docs/cas-server-documentation/installation/Configuration-Server-Management.md

 branch, for instance, when you might want to align the config label with your branch, but make it optional (e.g. `spring.cloud.config.label=myfeature,develop`).

-To lean more about CAS allows you to reload configuration changes, please [review this guide](Configuration-Management-Reload.html).
+To lean more about how CAS allows you to reload configuration changes, please [review this guide](Configuration-Management-Reload.html).

 #### Profiles